Amy Carpenter BA (Hons). Adv Dip. MBACP.

 Training, qualifications & experience

 I have been meeting with Clients for several years at The Counselling Foundation in Luton and continue to do so alongside my Private Practice.
+I also receive NHS referrals via the Bedfordshire Wellbeing Service who. are in partnership with the Counselling Foundation.

 I am Registered Member of the BACP (British Association of Counselling and Psychotherapy), and adhere to their Ethical Framework.